jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 1. Takes in the PDF file published by the [Australian Department of Health](https://www.health.gov.au/resources/collections/covid-19-vaccine-rollout-updates)
 2. Takes in national second dose data from the [WA Health vaccination dashboard](https://www.wa.gov.au/organisation/covid-communications/covid-19-coronavirus-vaccination-dashboard)
 3. Converts it into machine-readable statistics (JSON and CSV files)
-4. Publishes data files via Github Actions and Github Pages
+4. Publishes data files via GitHub Actions and GitHub Pages

 **Looking for COVID-19 Case and Test Data?** That data is in a separate repository: https://github.com/jxeeno/aust-govt-covid19-stats

 ## Notes

 Due to changes in the way vaccination data is reported throughout this year, some of the data may not be comparable.
 This section tries to summarise many of the data issues and reporting changes.
-It's lengthly -- you have been warned!
+It's lengthy -- you have been warned!

 **From 18 May 2021 to 1 July 2021**